drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 > Treat my post as a map.
 Don't bother reading or memorizing all of this at
 > once.
 Just skim through and find something interesting - it's about making
 > things more approachable, not forcing them down your throat :smile:
->
-> BTW: This guide reflects the status quo as of July-August 2017

 Hiya!
 It's really good to be back.
 I took a small hiatus from the blog for a couple weeks.
 I spent that time primarily on learning about some of the cool